genterist/openMRS-Security/Capstone/FINAL.md

 For this vulnerability, the method *authenticate()* in *Context.java*:287 mishandles confidential information.
 More specifically, the password enters the program.
 Furthermore, the statement `log.debug("Authenticating with username: " + username);` in *authenticate()* will display the username in log when debug is enabled.
 From a security perspective, system should log all important operations so that any anomalous activity can later be identified.
 However, when private data is involved, this practice can in fact create risk.

 ### Business impact
-This vulnerability would allow attackers access to personal information, sensitive data and system functionabilities.
+This vulnerability would allow attackers access to personal information, sensitive data and system functionality.
 The leakage of personal information will cause a financial loss to employee and patients of hospitals using openMRS system.
 As a consequence, the reputation of the hospital and openMRS team will also be heavily damaged.
 The hospital and the openMRS team may even face a charge or financial punishment to compensate the loss of patients and employees.

 ### Consequences
 The application may reveal system data, personal information or debugging information by raising exceptions or generating error messages.
 Leakage of sensitive data through an output stream or logging function can allow attackers to gain knowledge about the application and craft specialized attacks on the it [[3]](https://www.upguard.com/articles/top-20-owasp-vulnerabilities-and-how-to-fix-them).
 Once the attackers successfully take advantage of this vulnerability, they can get the username and password of users.
 After they log in as a user, they can do whatever they want, such as stealing personal information, or even breaking the system.